Website accessibility

 Our Lady of Fátima protects Portugal

 With some justification Pope Pius XII claimed that the Virgin Mary had saved Portugal (for the Church).
-And indeed, the timely dedication of the nation to her Sacred Heart before the 1940 concordat and a papal pilgrimmage to her shrine in Portugal before the 2004 concordat seemed calculated to help the negotiations.
+And indeed, both the timely dedication of the nation to her Sacred Heart before the 1940 concordat, and a papal pilgrimmage to her shrine in Portugal before the 2004 concordat seemed calculated to help the negotiations.

 Salazar's concordat (1940): text